scriptingstudio/get-inputparam/README.md

 #### Explanation

-Definition block is regular shell array.
+* Definition block is regular shell array.

-Each line is separate array text element which can contain any expression like variables and commands.
+* Each line is separate array text element which can contain any expression like variables and commands.

-Character '|' is a delimiter of param names (synonyms).
+* Character '|' (pipe) is a delimiter of param names (synonyms). **Note:** if there are synonyms this parameter line must be quoted.

-Character '=' is a delimiter of param name and its default value if any.
+* Character '=' is a delimiter of param name and its default value if any.

-If default value is an array it should be enclosed in single quotes.
+* If default value is an array it should be enclosed in single quotes.

+#### Example

 ```sh
 params=(